TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.21.md

 ---

-Having confidence in thine obedience I write unto thee, knowing that thou wilt do even beyond what I say.
+Having confidence in your obedience, I write to you, knowing that you will do even beyond what I say.